DeNederlandscheBank/data-patterns/docs/usage.rst

 +-----------+--------------+-------------+---------------------------+----------+-----------+----------+---------+---------+
 |Insurer 10 |False         |equal values | {Own funds} = {Excess}    |9         |1          |0.9       |200      |199.99   |
 +-----------+--------------+-------------+---------------------------+----------+-----------+----------+---------+---------+

+Note: In case that you have predefined patterns, you need to run it like this

+miner = data_patterns.PatternMiner(df_patterns=predefined_patterns)
+results = miner.analyze(df)

 Other patterns you can use are '>', '<', '<=', '>=', '!=', 'sum' (see below), and '-->' (association, see below).